Celebrating and promoting the best in UK prisons, probation and youth justice

 COMMENDEE 2018-19: Chris is the Business Engagement Manager at HMP & YOI Hatfield.
-He is Commended for the dedication, skill, and inspiration he brings to training the men in his care, and in forging employment opportunities for them, as well as for pioneering a successful prison farm shop called ‘Thyme Served’.
+He receives a Commendation for his inspirational approach to training the men in his care.
+His work, helping create new opportunities for offenders, includes the aptly named prison farm shop, ‘Thyme Served’.

 The Initial Nominator, Local Butler Trust Champion, and Hatfield’s Business Assurance Manager, Kirsty Mills, says Chris ‘always strives for excellence and has forged strong community links to secure employment places’, adding that he ‘is extremely personable and his enthusiasm to create the best and most appropriate opportunities for our men to aid their resettlement is second to none.
 Some of these employers offer permanent jobs to those upon their release giving them the chance to make a positive change and steer away from offending behaviour.’

 Kirsty adds that Chris ‘worked tirelessly to open our own business enterprise, a farm shop located in the prison grounds and run by some of the men… The success of this enterprise has recently seen an expansion to double the shop in size!’
 She praises Chris’s ‘vision’ in bringing to life the imaginatively named ‘Thyme Served’, which sells goods to staff and the public, giving the men ‘a sense of achievement and also the chance to hone and develop their skills.’